JianingXi/mCGfinder/README.md

 Run mCGfinder on somatic mutation data files
 ------------------------
-In the `./data` directory, we provide example data files of somatic mutations in breast invasive carcinoma (BRCA) samples, bladder urothelial carcinoma (BLCA), glioblastoma multiforme (GBM), head and neck squamous cell carcinoma (HNSC) from [UCSC Cancer Genomics Browser] (https://genome-cancer.soe.ucsc.edu/proj/site/hgHeatmap/).
-If you want to analyze the example data files with the default configurations, please run `./demo_mCGfinder.m` and then the result file will be saved in the directory `./output/` as `./output/Result.mat`.
+We provide an example data file of somatic mutations in breast invasive carcinoma (BRCA) samples from [UCSC Cancer Genomics Browser] (https://genome-cancer.soe.ucsc.edu/proj/site/hgHeatmap/) in `./example_data.zip`.
+To analyze this data, please extract the txt file `somatic_data_BRCA.txt` from `./example_data.zip` and folder the txt file in the `./data` folder.
+If you want to analyze the example data file with the default configurations, please run `./demo_mCGfinder.m` and then the result file will be saved in the directory `./output/`.

-If you want to analyze a user-specific data, the mutation binary matrix (samples x genes), the sample names and the gene symbols of the samples must be provided.
-Save the three variables as 'mutation_mat', 'sample_id' and 'gene_id_symbol' as the example data files in the `./data` directory .
-Then update the string variable 'dir_data' in file `./demo_mCGfinder.m` with the directory of the new data file.
+If you want to analyze a user-specific data, a txt file of the mutation binary table (samples x genes) of the sample names and the gene symbols must be provided as the format of the example data file.
+Put the txt file of the user-specific data in the `./data` folder and run `./demo_mCGfinder.m`.

 Configurations of mCGfinder